AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 6. **Fetches NFT Balances:** It calls `fetchNftBalances` to get the balance for each NFT in the response data.
 7. **Returns Updated NFT Data:** It returns the updated NFT data, each including its respective balance.
 8. **Handles Errors:** If any error occurs during the process, it logs the error and returns the string "error".

+We have Prepared all necessary function for fetch NFT Data from User's Wallet.

+Now, Let's call **`fetchUserNftData`** on necessary page.

 **Step 3: Call fetchUserNftData Functions on Home Page**